 What to wear: Long pants and closed toed shoes are mandatory.
 We recommend rubber boots.

 Water: Bring your own water bottle.
-Our water is potable and waters can be refilled at hoses.
+Our water is potable and bottles can be refilled at hoses.

 Snacks: If you are helping on a health check day, there will be a lunch break.
 Your meals should be vegan (no meat, dairy, eggs, honey).
 Ideas: veggies and hummus, salads, peanut butter and jelly sandwiches, chips, veggies/fruits.

 Cancellations: If you cannot make a volunteer shift, please immediately let us know.
-We rely heavily on volunteers during the first 3-4 weeks post-rescue.
+We rely heavily on volunteers during the first 3-4 weeks post-rescue and your attendance is very important to us and the animals.

 Please email Patti Nyman at email@example.com or call and leave a message for Jan at 707-449-4814.